-In today’s fast-paced world, customers prefer to chat for a faster and more convenient way to interact with businesses for customer service.
+In today’s fast-paced world, customers prefer a good customer chat experience for a faster and more convenient way to interact with businesses for customer service.
 It is considered superior compared to traditional methods like telephone calls for the following reasons:

-Chat is less personable.
-Customers can convey their message easily with less emotional investment in the conversation.
+The customer chat experience is less personable.
+Customers can convey their message easily with a less emotional investment in the conversation.
 They have time to think and they have to build less courage to talk.
-It is more convenient to type a message rather than interacting in real time with another person.
+It is more convenient to type a message rather than interact in real-time with another person.

 They can have it in writing.
 If there’s a matter that needs clarification, there’s a message trail that both parties can refer to later on.